 Copy the ID as it appears in the inspector palette and paste the white eye ID into the eyeball clipping text box.

-Now the eyeballs are clipped to the whites of the eyes.
+Now the eyeball is clipped to the white part of the eye.

-When the whites of the eyes are actually moved, eyeballs are not displayed outside the range of the whites.
+When the white part of the eye is actually moved, the eyeball is not displayed outside the range of the white eye.

 Let’s put a parameter on this white eye.
-If the whites of the eyes are crushed when they are closed so that they are hidden by the eyelashes, the eyeballs will not be visible.
+If this parameter is set so that the white part of the eye is deleted—that is, hidden by the eyelashes—when the eye is closed, the eyeball will not be visible.

-Similar to the eyelashes, eyebrows can be moved using a deformation path.
+Similar to the eyelashes, eyebrows can be moved using a deform path.
 The procedure is almost the same.